bpicori/book-tutor/README.md

 The AI has context about the book and your current chapter, so you can have a focused conversation about what you're reading.

+### Instant Word Lookup

+Select any text while reading to:

+- **Translate/Define** — Get instant definitions powered by AI
+- **Save to Vocabulary** — Add words to your personal vocabulary list with auto-generated definitions
+- **Copy** — Quick copy to clipboard

+### Build Your Vocabulary

+All saved words go to a dedicated Vocabulary page where you can:

+- Review words with their AI-generated definitions
+- See which book each word came from
+- Track when words were added
+- Remove words you've mastered

+### Customize Your Reading

+Adjust typography settings to match your preferences:

+- Font family (Literata, Georgia, Merriweather)
+- Font size (12-24px)
+- Line height (1.2-2.0)

+### Backup & Sync

+Export your entire library to transfer between devices.
+Backups include:

+- All your books
+- Reading progress and positions
+- Saved vocabulary words
+- App settings (typography, LLM configuration)

 ## Setup

 ```bash